 ARACELI CORRAL | Modesto | Modesto City Schools, After School Program Site Coordinator

-Joined the CalSAC Board of Directors in 2015, currently serving on the External Committee
+Joined the CalSAC Board in 2015, currently serving on the External Committee

 Araceli Corral is an After School Program Site Coordinator for Modesto City Schools providing academic enrichment, cultural and social enrichment, and an array of activities for children and families at three elementary sites.
 Araceli began her career in intervention and prevention programming as a youth volunteer through her local Sheriff's Department and local non-profit agencies.
 Prior to working for Modesto City Schools, she was employed as a Prevention Specialist, she provided alternatives to the Juvenile Justice System for first-time offenders who committed a misdemeanor offense by providing an opportunity to have their case heard in Youth Court.
 Araceli holds a Bachelor's degree in Criminal Justice Administration.
 She highly values family time; therefore, in her spare time, she enjoys spending quality time with her family and friends.
 Araceli and her husband make it a priority to nurture and give their toddler the security and love required so their child may grow up a strong confident leader.